syncfusion-content/javascript-docs/js/Diagram/Port.md

     }];

     $("#diagram").ejDiagram({
-        // set the nodes to diagram model
+        // Sets the nodes to Diagram model
         nodes: nodes,
     });